 - The activity will benefit one or more MPLS departments [or individuals within the department(s)].
 Proposals involving departments/partners external to MPLS will be considered, as long as there is at least one participating MPLS department.

 - The proposal involves either funding an innovative/new activity or sustaining existing activity that has demonstrated impact or positive results/benefits.

-- The proposal is aligned with departmental, divisional, or University ED&I related action plans and strategic priorities (e.g. Athena SWAN action plans, Race Equality Charter).
+- The proposal is aligned with departmental, divisional, or University ED&I related action plans and strategic priorities (e.g. Athena Swan action plans, Race Equality Charter).

+Examples of successful applications can be seen at the bottom of the page.
 Funding is unlikely to be awarded for: